aNewPseudonym/aNewPseudonym.github.io/about.md

 permalink: /about/
 ---

-My name is Fran Di Caprio.
+My name is Fran Di Caprio and this is my personal website.
 I'm an architectural designer based out of the Twin Cities.
-I sometimes refer to myself as ANEW.
+I sometimes refer to myself as Anew.

 I tend to overthink things.
 Thoughts on movies, videogames, and books get stuck in my head.
 So I write about them to get them unstuck, and put the results here to see if anyone else is interested.